pjtunstall/almondala/README.md

 ## Benchmarking

 Here is how I timed the Mandelbrot calculation.
-With [rayon](https://docs.rs/rayon/latest/rayon/), the mean duration was 903ms (standard deviation 51ms).
+With [rayon](https://docs.rs/rayon/latest/rayon/), before I realized that a single instance of the Wasm module doesn't have access to multithreading, the mean duration was 903ms (standard deviation 51ms).
 Without `rayon`, it was 585ms (standard deviation 66ms).

 ```javascript
 const phi = 1.618033988749895;